jlimauro/WixSharp/src/WixSharp.Samples/Wix# Samples/Shortcuts/readme.txt

 Also this setup installs "Install Product" and "Uninstall Product" shortcuts.
 This example also demonstrates how to specify a custom icon for the shortcut (MyApp.lnk on Desktop).

-Build msi by executiong build.cmd.
+Build msi by executing build.cmd.
 Then you can test setup by launching setup.msi.